nrfconnect/sdk-nrf/doc/nrf/libraries/index.rst

 Libraries
 #########

-Nordic Semiconductor provides a variety of libraries and services that are used in our sample applications.
+Nordic Semiconductor provides a variety of libraries and services that are used in samples and applications in the |NCS|.

 Here you can find documentation for these libraries, including API documentation.